panzerschrekk/GTAOPublicSolo/README.md

 5. Start GTA Online
 6. As soon as you're in a public session press either:

     6a.
-Ctrl+F12 to automatically disconnet and connect
+Ctrl+F12 to automatically block, wait 10sec and then allow GTA from accessing the internet

     6b.
-Ctrl+F5 do block GTA from the internet, wait 10sec and then press Ctrl+F6 to allow GTA from accessing the internet
+Ctrl+F5 to manually block GTA from the internet, wait 10sec and then press Ctrl+F6 to allow GTA from accessing the internet

 ## What the script does:
 Adds a temporary Windows firewall rule to block the GTA5.exe from accessing the internet